Hamza Kheir: Churchill Brothers

 On 15 November 2020, Kheir joined I-League club Churchill Brothers on a one-year contract.
 He made his debut on 10 January 2021, in a 5–2 away win over Indian Arrows.
 On 19 January, Kheir assisted the lone goal of the game, helping his side win 1–0 away from home to Punjab; he was named man of the match.

 Kheir played 12 league games, helping his side finish runners-up in the league; he was nominated Best Defender of the 2020–21 season.

 Ahed

 Kheir returned to Lebanon on 13 June 2021, signing for Ahed in the Lebanese Premier League.

-Sreenidi Deccan
+Loan to Sreenidi Deccan

 On 31 December 2021, Kheir moved back to India ahead of the 2021–22 I-League, signing for Sreenidi Deccan, one of the new I-League entrants.
 He made his debut for the club, on 3 March 2022, against TRAU in a 3–1 win.
 Having played 13 games, Kheir helped his side finish their maiden league campaign in third place.

+Loan to Shabab Sahel

+In August 2022, Kheir joined Shabab Sahel on a one-year loan from Ahed.
+He played 20 league games.

+Safa

+On 25 July 2023, the transfer market deadline day, Kheir signed for Safa on a three-year contract.